1. Introduction

 3.1.3.
 Deliverable templates

-This view summarize all the available templates.
-There are some actions available on template :
+This view summarizes all the available templates.
+You can perform the following actions on this screen:

-3. Delete a template.
-This action permanently delete the template for all the users of the company.
+4. Delete a template.
+This action permanently deletes the template for all the users of the company.

-The default template are only downloadable, they can’t be modified or deleted.
+The default templates are only downloadable, they cannot be modified or deleted.

 1. Select the Category of the template.
 The category is linked to the different step of the method.

-2. Select the Language associated to the template and the next description to fill.
+2. Select the Language associated with the template.

-3. Fill the Description of the new template.
+3. Fill in the Description of the new template.

 4. Click on the grey area or drag and drop a document on the grey area to Upload the template.